gsagoo/LorenzAttractorJava/README.md

 (please take note that there is a "c" on the end of javac)

-2. The Lorenz.class executable file will then be compiled which is then run by typing
+2. The Lorenz.class executable file will then be compiled (a precompiled Lorenz.class file is included in this directory) which is then run by typing

   ~~~
 java Lorenz